Hartford Whalers

 The Hartford Whalers were a professional ice hockey team based for most of its 25-year existence in Hartford, Connecticut.
 The club played in the World Hockey Association (WHA) from 1972 until 1979, and in the National Hockey League (NHL) from 1979 to 1997.

 Originally based in Boston, they were charter members of the WHA, known as the New England Whalers for all seven seasons.
-After their second season, the team moved 100 mi southwest to Hartford in April 1974; five years later, the Whalers joined the NHL in the 1979 NHL–WHA merger and were renamed the "Hartford Whalers" because the Boston Bruins did not want to share a geographical market with the team.
+After their second season, the team moved 94 mi southwest to Hartford in April 1974; five years later, the Whalers joined the NHL in the 1979 NHL–WHA merger and were renamed the "Hartford Whalers" because the Boston Bruins did not want to share a geographical market with the team.

-After 25 years in New England, the franchise relocated to North Carolina in 1997 and became the Carolina Hurricanes.
+After 25 years in New England and in Hartford, the franchise relocated to North Carolina in 1997 and became the Carolina Hurricanes.